RouleThomas/Akizu_Lab/002_scRNAseq/005__Goldberg/labnote.md

-# Define the output PDF file (single file for all plots)
+# Define the output PDF file (single file for all plots) - ALL SAMPLES
 pdf("output/deseq2/plotPCA_CB_p14.pdf", width=5, height=3)

 # Loop through all clusters in pb